Melanie Marquez: Personal life

 Marquez has six children.
 She has one with Filipino actor and politician Lito Lapid.
 She has two with Filipino-Chinese businessman Frederick Dee, one of whom, Michelle Dee, was Miss World Philippines 2019 and Miss Universe Philippines 2023.
 She has one with an Arab sheikh, and two with American Adam Lawyer.

+In a 2026 interview, Marquez accused Lawyer of physically abusing her and said she had previously been placed in a mental hospital without her consent for 10 days before being confined at a rehabilitation center in Pasig for eight months.
+Lawyer denied the accusations.